LivingCryogen/Hazard/README.md

 **Model**
 1. Data Access Layer ties into the Application Registry and automatically loads '.json' game assets.
 (Model.DataAccess)
-2. Automatic Board setup for 2-player games leverages a byte and bitwise manipulators (in lieu of bool[]).
+2. Automatic Board setup for 2-player games leverages a BitArray and bitwise manipulators (in lieu of bool[]).
 (Core.Game.TwoPlayerAutoSetup())
 3. An implementation of the Fischer-Yates shuffle algorithm.
 (Entities.Deck.Shuffle())

 **View**